 -

-Place detectors at least 5 feet above the floor or on the ceiling, as carbon monoxide is slightly lighter than air and mixes with warm air.
+Place detectors at least 5 feet above the floor or on the ceiling, as carbon monoxide is slightly lighter than air and tends to mix with warm air.

 -

-Do not place detectors in corners, next to doors, windows, or near fire-producing appliances.
+Do not place detectors in corners, near doors, windows, or in close proximity to fire-producing appliances.

 -

-Interconnect carbon monoxide detectors so when one sounds, they all sound.
+Interconnect carbon monoxide detectors so that when one sounds, they all sound.

 -